casper-network/ceps/text/0012-post-genesis-validator-onboarding.md

 [prior-art]: #prior-art

-In respect of a validator association:

 - Due to it's potential reach, the Libra project has been forced to think deeply upon the regulatory setting within which the network operators conduct business.
+It has formed [an association](https://libra.org/en-US/white-paper/#the-libra-association) in order to navigate a complex regulatory landscape.
 - The Tezos network has a strong validator community that has effectively self organised over time.

 ## Future possibilities